-5. Per the Tariff, a Participant can modify the results of steps 3 and 4 to account for discrete loads that will be added or removed during the Season.
-A Participant will need to attest to the accuracy of any modification (see Appendix A - P50 Load Forecast Modifications Senior Official Attestation).
-Additions and removals of load are separate and distinct from Load Growth Factors discussed in Section 5 and are

-- intended to capture significant one-time changes such as the addition or loss of a large industrial customer. - 6.
+- Participant will need to attest to the accuracy of any modification (see Appendix A P50 Peak Load Forecast Modifications Senior Official Attestation).
+Additions and removals of load are separate and distinct from Load Growth Factors discussed in Section 5 and are intended to capture significant one-time changes such as the addition or loss of a large industrial customer. - 6.
 Per the Tariff, a specified Load Growth Factor will then be applied to the results of step 5 (see Section 5) for each year following the last year in the Historical Load data.
 For example, the Monthly P50 Peak Load Forecast unadjusted is multiplied by the Load Growth Factor once for 2022/2023 and again to arrive at the 2023/2024 Monthly P50 Peak Load Forecast adjusted for load growth value in the last column in Table 2).